Anthony Lyn

 After spending a number of years working in the United Kingdom on productions such as Miss Saigon, Damn Yankees, Oklahoma!, and Joseph and the Amazing Technicolor Dreamcoat, he secured a role at Disney as Resident and then Associate Director of The Lion King.
-Following The Lion King, he became Associate Director of Mary Poppins on Broadway in 2006.
+Together with The Lion King, he became Associate Director of Mary Poppins on Broadway in 2006.
 The show ran until 2013, becoming the 30th longest running play in Broadway history.
-Subsequently, Lyn was part of two U.S. tours of the show as well as productions in Mexico City and Vienna.
+Subsequently, Lyn was part of two U.S. tours of that show as well as productions in Mexico City and Vienna.

 Lyn was Associate Director of the U.S. 25th Anniversary Production of Les Miserables, as well as the Canadian revival and the most recent Broadway revival at the Imperial Theatre New York.

 Early in 2016 he staged the first Mandarin speaking version of Disney's The Lion King at the Disney Grand Theatre in Shanghai and in the spring of 2018 he staged an international tour of the same musical that opened in March at the Solaire Theatre Manila and was set to tour Asia and South Africa before then traveling around the world.